Should I publish negative results, or does this ruin my career?

 Suppose a costly project does not deliver promising results.
 In that case, the supervisor may conclude that the project has to be abandoned without publishing the data and alter the research plans accordingly.

 In addition, they are probably worried about their future.
 On the other hand, it may also relieve the student because they may have felt for a long time that their project is going nowhere.
-These mixed feelings do not make the situation easier.
-The supervisor is responsible for developing a new project and emotionally supporting the PhD student in this challenging situation.

 “Publishing negative results is a waste of resources”

-Many scientists believe that following up on and publishing negative results wastes resources of their research teams.
 Indeed, this statement has some truth because the costs and research effort in a particular study may be high compared to the final output parameters (such as the impact factor of the journal, citations, etc.) reached at the end.

 Negative results are often published with a low impact factor because editors hate boring data

+Editors play a pivotal role in the perception of the value of negative results.
 To increase the visibility of their journals, editors want the exciting stuff: new mechanisms, unexpected findings, and dramatic effects (“the paralyzed could walk again”), which increase citations, clicks, shares, and press coverage.

 Unfortunately, negative results are often very boring.
 As a result, it is often difficult to publish negative results in an appropriate journal.